neuresthetics/neuresthetics/README.md

 Take 'kinesthetic' for example: in which a person observes the geometry and function of their body in terms of efficient motion.
 Neuresthetic is the same principle applied to neurology.</br>

-not to be confused with [neuroaethetics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br>
+Not to be confused with [neuroaethetics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br>

-Sensing of neurological operation takes two directions which meet on the self; brain network theory principles as a summation of accumulated external sense, and internal proprioceptive techniques as internal sense.
+Sensing of neurological operation takes two forms; brain network theory design principles as a compressed representative of accumulated external sense, and internal proprioceptive techniques as internal sense.
 As the mind and brain draw each other, new access to autological information opens new autological ability such as mass manufactured genii.</br>

+This practice is a [cognitively liberal](https://plato.stanford.edu/entries/neuroethics/#CognLibe) model.

 ---
 I program sometimes.